-As most of you know I have broken my arm.
-When chatting with Grace and Ellie the other day, they thought it would be fun and perhaps informative if I told you what life is like with my dominant arm out of action.
+Recently I wrote about how I broke my arm while out with my dogs.
+When chatting with Grace the other day, she thought it would be fun and perhaps informative if I told you what life is like with my dominant arm out of action.

 If I explain first that I have a an upper humerus fracture which is also impacted.
 Last week I don’t think I could’ve written this post as my sense of humour as well as my humerus bone were both impaired.
 However 10 days later I am more on top of the situation and I’m functioning reasonably well (doing nothing) albeit very slowly.
 But as someone said to me, “going it alone is not an option.”